 Keep track of your daily mood to compare to your cycle with this mood tracker and period tracker layout

-I do love that they are comparing their mood and their period by turning the two trackers into a spread.
+Compare your mood and period by turning the two trackers into a spread.
 You can gain a lot of insight into your body and hormones throughout the entire cycle from this information.

 Shark Week Layout Idea

 Change the images if you aren’t into the phrase “shark week” to describe your menstruation but definitely keep the amazing layout and tracking inspiration.
 Everything you you want to be tracking in one page, intensity of the flow, symptoms accompanying the period and whether or not you were sexually active.

 Bullet Journal Period Tracker Tip : Use stickers!

 If you need extra inspiration, there are tons of adorable stickers you can use as well!

 Discreet Period Tracker Idea